COVER:COverage-VErified Roadmaps for Fixed-time Motion Planning in Continuous Semi-Static Environments: Methodology

 \section{Methodology}

-Exhaustively solving the motion-planning problems for every possible arrangement $m \in \M$ for a semi-static workspace is infeasible, since the space of movable obstacle configurations is continuous and thereby, infinite.
-Instead, \method builds on the key intuition that a single solution path can remain valid across infinitely many obstacle arrangements.
-For instance, in \autoref{fig:semi-static} (b) and \autoref{fig:semi-static} (c), the same precomputed path is feasible despite variations in obstacle placement.
-Leveraging this observation, \method introduces a framework for exactly quantifying the portion of $\mathcal{M}$ that a given roadmap can solve, which we define as problem-space coverage.
+Exhaustively solving the motion-planning problem for every arrangement $m \in \M$ in a semi-static workspace is infeasible, since the space of movable obstacle configurations is continuous and therefore infinite.
+Instead, \method builds on the key observation that a single solution path can remain valid across infinitely many obstacle arrangements.
+For instance, in \autoref{fig:semi-static}(b) and \autoref{fig:semi-static}(c), the same precomputed path remains feasible despite variations in obstacle placement.
+Leveraging this observation, \method introduces a framework for formally quantifying the portion of $\M$ a given roadmap can solve, which we refer to as \emph{problem-space coverage}.

-Section~\ref{sec:ps-coverage} formalizes this concept and outlines the key ideas behind the computation for roadmaps in semi-static environments.
-Building on this foundation, Section~\ref{sec:build} presents our coverage-informed roadmap construction algorithm, which incrementally maximizes problem-space coverage by systematically addressing uncovered regions of the obstacle configuration space.
-Finally, in Section~\ref{sec:query}, we describe how the resulting \method roadmap enables fixed-time query resolution for arbitrary arrangements of movable obstacles.